MTstateIntroStats/IntroStatActivitiesHybrid/_book/12-L12-regression-wrapup.md

 ### Big Mac Index

 Can the relative cost of a Big Mac across different countries be used to predict the Gross Domestic Product (GDP) per person for that country?
-The log GDP per person and the adjusted dollar equivalent to purchase a Big Mac was found on a random sample of 55 countries in January of 2022.
+The GDP per person (\$) the adjusted dollar equivalent to purchase a Big Mac (\$) was found on a random sample of 55 countries in January of 2022.
 The cost of a Big Mac in each country was adjusted to US dollars based on current exchange rates.
-Is there evidence of a positive relationship between Big Mac cost (`dollar_price`) and the log GDP per person (`log_GDP`)?
+Is there evidence of a positive relationship between Big Mac cost (`dollar_price`) and the GDP per person (`GDP_dollar`)?

 * Upload and open the R script file for Module 12 lab.

-* Upload the csv file, `big_mac_adjusted_index_S22.csv`.
+* Upload the csv file, `big_mac_adjusted_index_22.csv`.

 * Enter the name of the data set for datasetname in the R script file in line 9.